What is a Network? | Exploring Computer Networking Components

 Computer networks have different physical and connection structures.
 They also differ in the way data flows.
 Some networks allow many computers to share resources to improve connectivity.

-A group of connected computers forms a network.
+A group of connected PCs forms a network.
 People use this network to share information.
 This makes it easy for them to share information quickly and efficiently.

 History of Computer Networks

 In the 1980s, Datapoint Corporation developed the ARCNET protocol for networking.
-First networking used ARCNET protocol by Datapoint Corp.
+The first networking used was the ARCNET protocol by Datapoint Corp.
 In the 1980s, they created it for networking purposes.

-Networks used coaxial cables, 2.5 Mbps data transfer, considered high speed.
+A computer network uses coaxial cables and 2.5 Mbps data transfer, which is considered high speed.
 At the time, users shared information via parallel or serial ports due to slow data transmission.

 The first computer network emerged 35 years ago during the Cold War.
 At UCLA in the US, scientists used a cable to connect two computers to stream data from one machine to another.
 Nowadays, computer networks are prevalent and sophisticated.